 There’s no hiding the fact that technology is a huge part of our lives, but that doesn’t mean we have to fill our living rooms with ugly black boxes and all the wires that come out of them.
-The audio visual industry has coined the phrase “techorating” to describe the process of incorporating technology into home décor – think flat screen TVs that display artwork when not broadcasting your shows, and art deco speakers that are a conversation piece.
+The audio-visual industry has coined the phrase “decorating” to describe the process of incorporating technology into home décor – think flat-screen TVs that display artwork when not broadcasting your shows and art deco speakers that are a conversation pieces.

 Form Follows Function with Wireless Routers